universalsequences/spores-kit/README.md

 Use the [Zora API](https://api.zora.co/) to dig for tracks that mix well together.
 Passing them as **main** and **alternate** tracks.

 Since you can switch tracks without interrupting playback, you could create a web3 DJ deck, where you queue tracks and swap them in at will.
 The surrounding front-end is yours to imagine, but taking inspo from DJ gear would be tight.

+Utilize the `currentBeat` from `useSporeData` to visualize the looping going on in any way you want.

 ### Ambience Machine